 The Paycheck Protection Program, part of the Small Business Administration (“SBA”) 7(a) loan guaranty program, is designed to provide a direct incentive for small businesses to keep employees on the payroll.
-The SBA will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.
+The SBA will forgive loans if all employees are kept on the payroll during the “covered period” (which is 24 weeks for loans disbursed on or after June 5, 2020 or – at the election of the borrower – either 8 weeks or 24 weeks for loans disbursed before June 5, 2020) and the money is used for payroll, rent, mortgage interest, or utilities.

 The SBA provides PPP loans of up to a $10M maximum to qualified small businesses for the period between February 15, 2020 and June 30, 2020.
 Eligibility requirements for small businesses include: